 Register yourself and your students with the U.S. Embassy or Consulate in the destination countries via the Smart Traveler Enrollment Program or STEP (https://step.state.gov).

-Familiarize yourself with local laws, customs, and travel requirements of the countries to which you are traveling.
+Familiarize yourself with the local laws, customs, and travel requirements of the countries to which you are traveling.
 Remember, while in a foreign country, you are subject to their laws.

 If there is a Travel Alert listed for the country you will be visiting, be sure to review the details of the alert.
 Travel to countries listed with a Travel Warning is strongly discouraged.